x-square/data_analytics/24-03-maths-statistics-python.md

 # Statistics

+Variables are the characteristics of a dataset that can be measured or categorised. **Quantitative variables** are numerical and can be ordered or ranked, while **qualitative variables** are categorical and can be classified or grouped.

 **Statistical interaction** occurs when the effect of one variable on an outcome is different depending on the level of another variable.
 In other words, the impact of one predictor variable on the dependent variable changes based on the value of another predictor variable.
 For example, the effect of a drug on a patient's health may depend on the patient's age.

+**Independent variables** are the factors that researchers **manipulate** in an experiment.
+They are the variables that are changed deliberately to observe their effect on the dependent variable. **Dependent variables**, on the other hand, are the **outcomes** that researchers **measure**.
+They depend on the independent variable.
+Their changes are assumed to be caused by manipulations of the independent variable. **Controlled variables** are the factors that are kept **constant** during an experiment to ensure that they do not influence the results.
+By controlling these variables, researchers can isolate the effects of the independent variable on the dependent variable.

+**Confounding variables** are the factors that can influence the results of an experiment, leading to **incorrect conclusions**.
+They are the variables that are not the focus of the study but can affect the relationship between the independent and dependent variables.
+For example, if a study finds a correlation between ice cream sales and drowning deaths, the confounding variable could be the temperature.
+Both ice cream sales and drowning deaths increase in hot weather, but they are not directly related to each other.

 ## Descriptive statistics